squest/Lunity/README.md

 ### Rationale

-Clojure and Haskell are beautiful languages, and I want to call their functions in CL.
+Clojure and Haskell are beautiful languages, and CL is my personal "heritage" language.
+I want to code in CL but added with some modern features, hence this repo.
 Not so much an implementation of both languages on CL, simply made the superficial attempt
-so that I can call things like range, iterate, etc.
+so that I can call things like range, iterate, comp, juxt, etc.

 Also, I added some common mathematical functions.